School Science Lessons

 Australian Prime Hard can be blended with lower-protein wheat to produce flours suitable for a wide range of baked products.

-2. Durum wheat (Triticum durum) is used in the production of pasta products, where the main requirement is grain of high protein, preferably more than 13% and a minimum of 11.5 %.
+2. Durum wheat, (Triticum durum), is used for pasta products, which needs is grain of high protein, preferably more than 13% and a minimum of 11.5 %.

 Grain appearance is also important, because downgrading can occur due to black point, weather damage and mottling.